easyaspi314/ha-manager/README.md

 ### LICENSE ###

+GPLv2 or later
-For license information see LICENSE.txt
+For more license information see LICENSE.txt

 ### What is this project for? ###